alexmannion/alexmannion.github.io/_posts/2019-11-12-darkagesmodeling.md

 ## Modeling
-These past 2 weeks were spent modeling everything remaining, and differentiating my work from the concept.
+These past 2 weeks were spent finishing up the modeling process, and differentiating my work from the concept.
 Before I deviated too heavily however, I made some key realizations that helped me find my direction.

 ### Exaggerate shapes